 Try Gary Yamamoto's smoke root beer w/green & copper (color #236) soft plastic baits as trailers with this skirt, but you can use any basic black, brown, green pumpkin or watermelon trailer with this skirt.

-Green Monkey Shine Skirt.
+Green Perch Skirt.
+Popular in northern states.
+Matches a yellow perch or a Great Lakes goby.
+Exceptional producer on smallmouth!
 Most people who see this color may never try it.
 Pity the fools.
 It's their mistake.
 The khaki olive green color is kind of a cross between watermelon pepper and chartreuse pepper - and it catches a ton of fish.
 It has a golden black fish scale accent.
 Some people favor the gold black swatch on top, others like it on the belly.
 Fish will hit the skirt either way.

 Try Gary Yamamoto's clear w/gold & silver (color #168) or translucent hot pink merthiolate (#320) soft plastic baits as trailers with this skirt.
 There's something about combinations of green and pink that bass like.
 It is why lures in rainbow trout colors work so well.
 It has nothing to do with rainbow trout.
 It's due to the contrast between green and pink combined in a bait.